-Conversely, the evil influence of a bad mother cannot be over-stated.
-For example, Ahaziah was Israel's eighth king; he reigned two years over Israel, and "did evil in the sight of the Lord," He "served Baal and worshipped him, and provoked the Lord God of Israel to anger," I Kings 22:51-53.
-But let us not forget that he was the son of Ahab who was married to Jezebel, whose name has become so synonymous with evil that no righteous mother would even consider naming her daughter "Jezebel!"
-Then, too, we call to mind Herodias who influenced her daughter (who had danced before Herod) to ask Herod to behead John the Baptist and bring his head to her "on a platter," Mark 6:21-25.
-Many examples, both good and bad, could be cited, and which serve to buttress the conclusion reached by an unknown writer, namely this: "A bad woman can take herself and 1,000 men (who were good) to hell, and a good woman can take herself and 1,000 men (who were bad) to heaven."
+Conversely, the evil infouence of a bad mother can not be over stated.
+For example, Ahaziah was Israel's eighth king; he reigned two years over Israel, and "did evil in the sight of the Lord."
+He "served Baal and worshipped him, and provoked the Lord God of Israel to anger..."
+(I Kings 22:51-53).
+But let us not forget that he was the son of Ahab who was married to Jezebel, whose name has become so synonymous with evil that no righteous mother would even consider naming her daughter "Jezebel."
+Then, too, we call to mind Herodias who influenced her daughter (who had danced before Herod) to ask Herod to behead John the Baptist and bring his head to her "on a platter" (Mark 6:21-25).
+Many examples could be cited, both good and bad, and which serve to buttress the conclusion reached by an unknown writer, namely this: "A bad woman can take herself and 1,000 men (who were good) to hell, and a good woman can take herself and 1,000 men (who her bad) to heaven."
 The point is clear - there is simply no way to overstate the influence (for good or bad) of mothers!

-We need mothers today-mothers who regard children as precious gifts from God, Psalm 127:1, not unwanted accidents of nature.
-We need mothers whose "career" is in nurturing and loving their children, women who strive to be "discreet, chaste, homemakers, good, obedient to their own husbands," Titus 2:4-5, women who recognize the great honor God attaches to motherhood, and who willingly submit their wills to His.
-Indeed, America's greatest crisis is not a shortage of energy; it is a shortage of mothers (and all that the term "mother" implies).
+We need mothers today - mothers who regard children as precious gifts from God (Ps.
+127:3), not unwanted accidents of nature.
+We need mothers whose "career" is in nurturing and loving their children, women who strive to be "discreet, chaste, homemakers, good, obedient to their own husbands" (Titus 2:4,5), women who recognize the great honor God attaches to motherhood, and who willingly submit their wills to His will.
+Indeed America's greatest crisis is not a shortage of energy; it is a shortage of mothers (and all that the term "mother" implies).

-Conclusion:
+Conclusion

 We also need husbands who will recognize that the value of a mother's influence in the home is greater than all the "second incomes" in the world.
-And we need children who will "honor" their mothers, and all that the term "honor" implies.
-Too many ingrate children take undue advantage of a mother's love, continuing to lean on "mother" long after they reach adulthood, and long after time, hardship, age, and overwork have sapped her energies.
+And we need children who will "honor" their mothers, and all that the word "honor" implies.
+Too many ingrate children take undue advantage of a mother's love, continuing to lean on mother long after they reach adulthood, and long after time, hardship, age, and overwork has sapped her energies.

-Dear reader, if you have a good mother, consider yourself fortunate.
+Dear reader, if you have a gooid mother, consider yourself fortunate.
 Multitudes are not so lucky.
 If you have a wife who is a good mother, consider yourself fortunate.
 Multitudes are not so lucky.
-Let us look up to mothers who really are mothers, the kind of mothers who meet the Lord's approval and are role models for others to follow.
-Indeed, let us restore the dignity of true motherhood, let us uphold the sanctity of the home, and let us give honor to those precious women who made possible our very existence.
-Do it daily, not just one day a year!
+Let us look up to mothers who really are mothers, the kind of mothers who meet God's approval, and are role models for others to follow.
+Indeed, let us restore the dignity of true motherhood; let us uphold the sanctity of the home, and let us give honor to those precious women who made possible our very existence!
+Do it daily; not just one day a year!